-- See through or mesh shirts, blouses, slacks/pants, tank tops, tube tops, or halter tops which reveal midriffs, cleavage, backs, shoulders, sides, naval, or allow undergarments to be visible are not permitted. - No cleavage can be shown - Jeans may be worn as long as there are no holes in private areas on the jeans. - Shorts are permitted as long as they are mid-thigh or lower in length. - No biker shorts are permitted. - Pants are to be worn at waist level. - Yoga pants, elastic pants, leggings, jeggings, form fitting pants, tight pants may be worn at the administrations' discretion. - Hats, caps, visors, sunglasses, bandanas, gloves, scarves, or head coverings must be stored in lockers during the school day. - Jewelry that may be distracting to other students is not permitted.
-For safety and hygiene reasons, jewelry may not be removed.

-- Head phones and ear buds are not to be worn or shown in classrooms or hallways. - No bags of any kind including purses, backpacks, etc. may be carried from classroom to classroom and must be stored in lockers (THE ONLY EXCEPTION TO CARRYING BAGS IS STUDENTS TRAVELING TO AND FROM GYM CLASSES FOR HYGENIC PURPOSES ONLY) - No outside coats including letterman coats may be worn in school. - Zip-up or button-up jackets may be worn as long as they are not excessively baggy. - Sleepwear for school is inappropriate and is not permitted including pajama pants and flannel pants
+- See through clothing of any kind, clothing which reveal midriffs, cleavage, backs, shoulders, sides, naval, or allow undergarments to be visible are not permitted. - No cleavage can be shown - Jeans may be worn as long as there are no holes in private areas on the jeans. - Shorts are permitted as long as they cover the buttox and private areas. - No biker shorts are permitted. - Pants are to be worn at waist level. - Yoga pants, elastic pants, leggings, jeggings, form fitting pants, tight pants may be worn at the administrations' discretion. - Hats, caps, visors, sunglasses, bandanas, gloves, scarves, or head coverings must be stored in lockers during the school day. - Sweatshirt hoodies may be worn but students should keep their hood down. - Jewelry that may be distracting to other students is not permitted.
+For safety and hygiene reasons, jewelry may not be removed. - Head phones and ear buds are not to be worn or shown in hallways, students are to only use earbuds in classroom at teacher direction/discretion. - High School students will be allowed to carry backpacks to class during the school day or keep in their locker.
+All Middle School Students must place their backpack in their locker during the school day (exception being students going to PE class and taking personal belongings to and from gym classes for HYGENIC PURPOSES).
+ALL MS/HS STUDENTS MAY CARRY MACBOOK BAG/CARRIER WITH DEVICES TO CLASS. - No outside coats including letterman coats may be worn in school. - Zip-up or button-up jackets may be worn as long as they are not excessively baggy. - Sleepwear for school is inappropriate and is not permitted including pajama pants and flannel pants